Skip to content

 Intercompany counterparty pair identification - legal entity register reconciliation Aggregate active intercompany counterparty pairs across the group from legal entity register, ERP entity master and tax jurisdiction map - identifying all pairs subject to OECD Master File scope and IFRS 10 control assessment?
 Rules Engine Auditor

-OECD TPG 2022 Chapter V + BEPS Action 13 require Master File coverage of all material related-party flows; IFRS 10.B86 requires control-based consolidation scope; deterministic enumeration prevents missing entity pairs that frequently flag in IRS LB&I + HMRC enquiries
+OECD TPG 2022 Chapter V and BEPS Action 13 require Master File coverage of all material related-party flows, and IFRS 10.B86 requires a control-based consolidation scope.
+Deterministic enumeration prevents the missing entity pairs that frequently flag in IRS and HMRC enquiries.

 Decision Record